jsal13/_blog_old/_posts/2022-01-08-code-sklearn-gridsearchcv.md

 ---
 ## Introduction

 There are many different models to choose from in ``sklean`` to model your data with.
 There are many parameters and hyper-parameters related to these models.
-How can you find the best ones for your data?
+How can you find the **best** (or, at least, pretty good) ones for your data?

-The short answer is: _you can't_.

-Nevertheless, we can try our best at getting something pretty good.
-Below, let's import everything we need.
-Don't worry if you don't know what all of this is yet!

 ```python